iroghair/openFoamEHD/README.md

     * **conductingCylinder:**
     * **planarLayer:**

-The validation cases are described in more detail in the paper mentioned above, and were inspired from the work by López-Herrera et al. [2]
+The validation cases are described in more detail in the paper mentioned above, and were inspired from the work by López-Herrera et al. [2].
+Most cases come with Matlab/Python scripts that use the computed solution and compare against analytical solution.

 References
 ----------